 - monitoring the extent of the non-audit services undertaken by external auditors; and advising on the appointment of external auditors.

-The Remuneration Committee will be chaired by Jon Lee.
-Its other members will be Charles Butler and the third Non-Executive Director, once appointed, all are independent.
-The Remuneration Committee will meet at least two times a year and otherwise as required.
-It will have responsibility for setting the remuneration policy of all Executive Directors and other designated senior management, including pension rights and any compensation payments; and making recommendations to the Board relating to any performance related pay schemes and all share incentive plans.
+The Remuneration Committee is chaired by Elizabeth Sandler and its other members Alexandra Notay and Jon Lee.
+The Remuneration Committee meets at least two times a year and otherwise as required.
+It is responsible for setting the remuneration policy of all Executive Directors and other designated senior management, including pension rights and any compensation payments; and making recommendations to the Board relating to any performance related pay schemes and all share incentive plans.

-The summarised terms of reference of the Audit Committee and the Remuneration Committee are set out on our website here: ([website address]).
-These terms of reference will be kept under review to ensure that they remain appropriate and reflect any changes on legislation, regulation or best practice.
+The terms of reference for the Audit and Remuneration Committees are kept under review to ensure that they remain appropriate and reflect any changes on legislation, regulation or best practice.

-The reports of the Audit and Remuneration Committee will be provided in the Annual Report and Accounts for financial years ending on and after 31 July 2019.
+The reports of the Audit and Remuneration Committees can be found in the Annual Report.

 There is a formal schedule of “Matters Reserved for the Board” which include matters relating to